 SES is any digital indication of agreement, like signing an email with your name or clicking "I accept."

-These signatures are legally valid under eIDAS, but their strength in legal disputes is generally limited.
+These signatures are legally valid under eIDAS, but their strength in legal disputes is generally limited without supporting evidence.

 They're easy, cost-effective, and great for low-risk, everyday agreements.